bpgodsil/sql-chinook-project/README.md

 ## Purpose

-This project was completed as a portfolio piece to demonstrate:
+This project was created as a portfolio piece to demonstrate practical SQL skills and analytical thinking.
+It highlights:

-- SQL proficiency with joins, grouping, aggregation, and CTEs
+- Advanced use of SQL for multi-table joins, grouping, aggregation, CTEs, and window functions
-- Integration of SQL with Python
+- Integration of SQL queries within a Python workflow for exploratory and statistical analysis
-- Data visualization and communication of business insights
+- Clear visualization and communication of key business insights, such as revenue distribution and market patterns